-Oftentimes, we’re faced with several open doors…but we self sabotage and get in our own way.
-When we have an an opportunity (or several opportunities!), it’s all too easy to not take action towards it, whether because we don’t know how, we’re fearful of doing so, or some combination of the two.
+Often, we’re faced with several open doors…but we self-sabotage and get in our own way.
+When we have an an opportunity (or several opportunities!), it’s all too easy to not take action toward it, whether because we don’t know how, we’re fearful of doing so or some combination of the two.

-Goulston, who has twenty years of psychiatric clinical practice, shares tactics that have helped his patients overcome pain, fear, and confusion.
+Goulston, who has 20 years of psychiatric clinical practice, shares tactics that have helped his patients overcome pain, fear, and confusion.

 The book may not reveal any new surprises, but it will likely provide you a new take and ways to approach these self-sabotaging behaviors.
 At the very least, it will remind you not to beat yourself up when you catch yourself doing these behaviors, but rather remind you that you have the power to adjust your mindset and your response.

 Each of the 40 behaviors is discussed in only a couple of pages, making it less overwhelming to read, as you can pinpoint behaviors you know you need to fix first.
 But the others are worth reading as you may not even realize some of the ways you’re getting in your own way!

 Each behavior includes anecdotes that help bring them to life (and make the content relatable).